illumiphi/grav-plugin-photon/README.md

 ## Theme Scaffolding

-To create a new theme you simply need to run: `bin/plugin devtools new-theme` and fill in the few questions at the prompts:
+To create a new theme you simply need to run: `bin/plugin photon new-theme` and fill in the few questions at the prompts:

 ```
-> bin/plugin devtools newtheme
+> bin/plugin photon newtheme
 Enter Theme Name: MyTheme
 Enter Theme Description: My New Custom Theme
-Enter Developer Name: Johnny Rotten
+Enter Developer Name: dev_name or github id
-Enter Developer Email: johnny@rotten.com
+Enter Developer Email: you@yourdomain.com
 Please choose a template type
   [pure-blank ] Basic Theme using Pure.css
   [inheritance] Inherit from another theme